For sure, you know Keita Kawasaki: the son of Mami Kawasaki, founder of the famous Mami Flower Design school in Japan.

 Himself a fabulous flower artist, Keita is not only teaching at the school, but is mainly designing for his own company KTION.

-We are so happy to collaborate with him for the international market and are offering the STICKROPES and soon, the amazing black sponge magic vases called THE ROOT.
+We are so happy to collaborate with him for the international market, offering the KEITA stickropes.

 The stickropes got their name probably by the fact, that the threads are sticking to each other and to any object you want to bind together!